 Add to the mix the uncertainty of when dentists can re-open, the increased PPE and its associated costs and the new protocols for Health & Safety, and you have yourself a nice cocktail for mental health disorders.

 But all is not lost.

 There are many things that you can do to help yourself.
 I feel that early intervention is the key.
-When you start to feel low you need to take some sort of action to combat it.
+When you start to feel low, you need to take action to combat it.